TinyTerra/ComfyUI_tinyterraNodes/README.md

 **Save image prefix parsing**

-+ Add date/time info to filenames by using: %date:yyyy-MM-dd-hh-mm-ss%
++ Add date/time info to filenames or output folder by using: %date:yyyy-MM-dd-hh-mm-ss%
-+ Parse any upstream setting into filenames by using %[widget_name]% (for the current node) <br>
++ Parse any upstream setting into filenames or output folder by using %[widget_name]% (for the current node) <br>
 or %[input_name]>[input_name]>[widget_name]% (for inputting nodes) <br>
   <details><summary>Example:
   </summary>